projectodd/sockjs-servlet/README.md

 any Java Servlet 3.1 container.
 Things are still a work-in-progress, and for now it's only tested with [Undertow][].

-All the protocols except raw websocket (not used by browser) have been implemented and I've verified that a basic browser SockJS client can connect.
+All the protocols have been implemented and I've verified that a basic browser SockJS client can connect.

 ## Echo Example